kenbrant1/DuranDuranbot/README.md

-DuranDuranbot is a teachable/trainable artificial intelligence music bot fundementally inspired by how the new wave band Duran Duran composes music.
+DuranDuranbot is a teachable/trainable artificial intelligence music bot fundamentally inspired by how the new wave band Duran Duran composes music.
 It uses machine learning to learn how to compose music that you prefer.